Maharashtra: The numbers and how many from NCP would BJP need for majority

 Maharashtra behind the scenes: When President’s rule was revoked at 5.47 am

-Sharad Pawar on the other hand has called for a meeting of the NCP MLAs later today.
+Sharad Pawar, on the other hand, has called for a meeting of the NCP MLAs later today.
 It would be interesting to see how many would be in attendance for the meeting.